Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Non-magnetic basic flows

 for the polar mode (correcting a typo in equation~10 of BG95).

-Figure~\ref{fig:BaseFlow} compares these base flows with \textsc{xshells} simulations (dotted profiles) for strong confinement ($a=0.7$).
+Figure~\ref{fig:BaseFlow} compares these base flows with \textsc{xshells} (dotted profiles) for strong confinement ($a=0.7$).
 Dark grey bands near the boundaries indicate regions where viscous effects are significant, with thickness $25$ viscous skin depths; these are excluded from the bulk-flow discussion and treated in the boundary-layer analysis.
-In the interior, the irrotational approximation is validated: the bounded base flow (dark red; equations \ref{eq:LambPolar} and \ref{eq:LambEquatorial} in (a) and (b)) accurately reproduces the simulations, remaining robust for both radial and meridional components even under weak rotation.
-By contrast, the unbounded flow (yellow) used by BG95 fails to capture the solution, with confinement effects becoming significant for $a>0.3$.
-In the lowest panel of figure~\ref{fig:BaseFlow}a, the rotation perturbed and bounded solution (\ref{syst:Lamb2}b) (red dashed) agrees well with the simulation for $\gamma=1/3$ (cyan dotted).
+Outside the boundary layers, the irrotational approximation is excellent: the bounded base flow (dark-red; equations~\ref{eq:LambPolar} and~\ref{eq:LambEquatorial} in (a) and (b)) accurately reproduces the \textsc{dns}, remaining accurate for both radial and meridional components even under weak rotation.
+Conversely, the unbounded flow (orange) used by BG95 fails to capture the solution, with confinement effects becoming significant for $a>0.3$.
+In the lowest panel of figure~\ref{fig:BaseFlow}a, the rotation-perturbed and bounded solution (\ref{syst:Lamb2}b) (dark-red dashed) agrees well with the \textsc{dns} for $\gamma=1/3$ (cyan dotted).

-Since (\ref{eq:addedm}) requires the velocity potential of the irrotational flow, the rotational contribution to the pressure force is instead evaluated via a kinetic-energy approach \cite[see equation 6 of][]{busse1974free}.
-Applied to (\ref{syst:Lamb2}), this yields to an inviscid added mass coefficient
+Since (\ref{eq:addedm}) applies only to irrotational flows, the rotational correction to the pressure force is evaluated using the kinetic-energy approach of \cite[][equation~6]{busse1974free}.
+Applying this approach to (\ref{syst:Lamb2}) yields the inviscid added-mass coefficient

 for the polar mode.
-The $\gamma^2$ correction, arising from centrifugal effects induced by $U_{\phi}$, can equivalently be recovered from the pressure field.
-Equation (\ref{eq:OURCa}) accurately captures the rotational influence at small $\gamma$ on $C_a^i$, as confirmed by comparing with numerical \textsc{comsol} results (coloured shapes) in figure~\ref{fig:xGammayCa}(a,b) for the inner and outer boundaries (respectively, see solid lines).
+The $\gamma^2$ correction originates from the centrifugal pressure associated with the azimuthal velocity $U_\phi$ and can equally be derived directly from the pressure field.
+Equation~(\ref{eq:OURCa}) accurately reproduces the rotational dependence of $C_a^i$ at small $\gamma$, in excellent agreement with the \textsc{comsol} \textsc{dns} (fig.~\ref{fig:xGammayCa}).